Merimbula - Tura Beach

 Merimbula - Tura Beach is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Merimbula-Tura Beach, as per the latest Census evaluation, 74.7% of dwellings were houses, with 25.4% being semi-detached homes, apartments, or other types.
-In contrast, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
-Home ownership in Merimbula-Tura Beach was similar to Non-Metro NSW at 51.3%.
-Of the remaining dwellings, 26.3% were mortgaged and 22.4% rented.
-The median monthly mortgage repayment in the area was $1,600, higher than Non-Metro NSW's average of $1,517.
-The median weekly rent figure stood at $340, compared to Non-Metro NSW's $320.
-Nationally, Merimbula-Tura Beach's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+In Merimbula-Tura Beach, as per the latest Census evaluation, 74.7% of dwellings were houses, with 25.4% being other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW's 84.3% houses and 15.7% other dwellings.
+Home ownership in Merimbula-Tura Beach stood at 51.3%, with mortgaged dwellings at 26.3% and rented ones at 22.4%.
+The median monthly mortgage repayment was $1,600, higher than Non-Metro NSW's average of $1,517.
+The median weekly rent in the area was $340, compared to Non-Metro NSW's $320.
+Nationally, Merimbula-Tura Beach's mortgage repayments were lower at $1,600 compared to Australia's average of $1,863, and rents were also lower at $340 versus the national figure of $375.

 Frequently Asked Questions - Housing